 Under ASC 450, Contingencies, the recognition of a gain contingency occurs at the earlier of when the gain has been realized or the gain is realizable.
-Due to the uncertainty of collection as of the reporting date, the gain contingency associated with the Arbitration Award announced in April 2023, which consists of the full awarded amount less the \$9.0 million termination fee recognized as collaboration revenue, was not recognized as it had not been realized or realizable as of June 30, 2023.
-The Company will recognize the gain contingency in the period in which it is realized or realizable, which is ultimately when settled which occurred in July 2023 upon collection of the Arbitration Award (see Note 7 - Subsequent Events for additional information).
+The \$13.0 million gain contingency associated with the collection of the Arbitration Award in July 2023 was recognized in the third quarter of 2023 and consists of the \$22.0 million collected amount less the \$9.0 million termination fee recognized as collaboration revenue in the second quarter of 2023.
+The gain contingency has been included within other income, net within the accompanying unaudited condensed consolidated statements of operations.